Dellou-git/elasticsearch_ssh_ufw_block/README.md

 After successfully blocking the IP, the script:

 Adds the IP to the in-memory blocklist
-Saves it to blocked_ips.txt יחד with a timestamp Closes the corresponding alert in Elasticsearch
+Saves it to blocked_ips.txt with a timestamp
+Closes the corresponding alert in Elasticsearch

 Closing the alert is done by updating the document using its exact index name (no wildcard), which avoids Elasticsearch update errors.

 If blocking fails, the alert remains open so it can be retried later.

-At the end of execution, the script writes the current timestamp to last_run.txt (for potential future use) and logs a summary of how many IPs were newly blocked and how many alerts were skipped.
+At the end of execution, the script writes the current timestamp to last_run.txt (for potential future use, like using it instead of gte) and logs a summary of how many IPs were newly blocked and how many alerts were skipped.

 # Setup